 Blackjack rules

-Blackjack rules – overview
+Blackjack rules – the aim of blackjack

 In general, the idea of most blackjack games is to beat the Dealer’s hand by getting as close to, but without going over, 21, or busting as it is known.
-Many blackjack variations, both offline and online, share a common set of basic rules with a few subtle differences.
-The next few sections describe general blackjack rules and features.

-Hand scoring
+Hand scoring & payout odds

 A player has “blackjack” when the first two cards they receive are an Ace and a face card or a 10 (All 10-point cards).
 In other words a score of 21 points from just two cards.
-Blackjack hands pay 3-to-2 immediately, with the one exception being if the dealer also jags blackjack, in which case it’s a push, which means no one wins.

 In general, a tied hand is a push.
 However, a blackjack hand will beat a hand that equals “21” from a hand with 3 or more cards.
 As an example, an Ace-Jack will beat a King-7-4 hand.
 Despite both of the hand having the same point value, the all-important blackjack wins.